SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 34. Chinese Temples

-After your visit to the Golden Gate Fortune Cookie Factory, head over to visit the three small Chinese Temples.
+After your visit to the Golden Gate Fortune Cookie Factory, head over to visit three small Chinese temples in Chinatown.

-All are open to the public and allow you to take a look at their artifacts and alters.
+All are open to the public and allow you to take a look at their artifacts and altars.

 Pictures are not allowed inside most of these places, so just ask if you aren't sure.
 These are also places of worship, so be respectful of those visiting for religious reasons.